-- If a global and regional manager resides in the same management domain, and you do not copy the Initialization String value from the global NNMi management server to the regional NNMi management server, disable SSO to avoid NNMi console access problems.
-See Disabling SSO on page 118 for more information. - 4 If globall, regionall, and regional2 are in different domains, modify the protectedDomains content.
+If a global and regional manager resides in the same management domain, and you do not copy the Initialization String value from the global NNMi management server to the regional NNMi management server, disable SSO to avoid NNMi console access problems.
+See Disabling SSO on page 132 for more information.

+4 If global1, regional1, and regional2 are in different domains, modify the protectedDomains content.
 To do this, look in the lwssofmconf.xml file for a section that resembles the following:

 '''

+<protectedDomains>

 <url>xxx.hp.com</url>

 </protectedDomains>

 '''